 So what really happened in the time in between acceptance and rejection?
-Basically I lost my full time job on 3rd April and finally had time to refocus and research how to improve my blog so I can convert into an asset.
-So yeah I had to thank my boss for ‘letting me go’, as it was possible because of that opportunity, that I got my Google Adsense approved!
-In a month of time I figured out why despite posting a lot of original quality content Google was not approving my adsense account.
+Basically, I lost my full-time job on 3rd April and finally had time to refocus and research how to improve my blog so I can convert it into an asset.
+So yeah I had to thank my boss for ‘letting me go’, as it was possible because of that opportunity, that I got my c approved!
+In a month’s time, I figured out why despite posting a lot of original quality content Google was not approving my AdSense account.

 Busting Popular Myths – What you do not need for Adsense Approval

 People will tell you that you need to do this and that and a lot of work to get Google Adsense approved, which by the way, is not true.
 Getting Adsense approved is pretty simple and I will tell you exactly what you need to do but first let’s get the things that you do not need to do out of the way.

 If you look at the mail in which my account approval was rejected you will see a hyperlink in which they have shared their Program Policies.
 This is the link they sent me.
 At that time I didn’t read it but came back to it later.
 If you read this page you will come to know that Google Adsense has not placed any difficult terms for approval, in fact, there are many popular myths propagated by so-called experts that I will be busting here.

 Myth number 1: Age of website